adolgert/CompetingClocks.jl/docs/src/objects.md

 ## Sampler

-The main responsibility of Fleck.jl is to provide samplers of competing clocks.
+The main responsibility of CompetingClocks.jl is to provide samplers of competing clocks.
 Given a list of enabled distributions, decide which one is next to fire and when it will fire.

 In order to decide which clock fires next, a sampler needs some information.